top of page

-Invented in 1850, The Hughes Typograph was an early example of a typewriter for the blind.
-The hardware was made of brass while the base was mahogany.
-Its inventor was W. Hughes, Director of the Henshaw Institution in Manchester, England.
+Invented in 1850, the Hughes Typograph was an early example of a typewriter for the blind.
+The hardware was made of brass while the base of mahogany.
+Its inventor was William Hughes, Director of the Henshaw Institution in Manchester, England.
 The Hughes Typograph was an index (keyboard-less) typewriter.

 Have one for sale?
 Please email me at Antikey.Chop@gmail.com or call +1 860 729 2252

 Back to all Wanted Typewriters for the Blind